BalderHolst/uni-notes/notes/Filters.md

 3. **Linear phase*** (see [[#Delay through filter (gruppeløstid)]])

 ##### Actual filter types
+These all only have poles no zero points.

 - [[Butterworth Filter]]
 - [[Chebyshev Filter]]
 - [[Bessel]]